x

 In addition, Denmark produces high levels of emissions (45 515 kilo tonnes (kt), according to the United Nations Framework Convention on Climate Change (UNFCCC) in 2021) from the agriculture and land use, transport and energy sectors.
 Despite high ambitions, studies into climate mitigation in Denmark have cast doubts about the viability of achieving the national 2030 target of 70% emissions reduction and several analyses have demonstrated the need for additional municipal action if the 2050 targets are to be met.

-This combined situation calls for immediate action aimed at building long-term and much more robust climate resilience.
+This combined situation calls for immediate action also aimed at building long-term and much more robust climate resilience.
 By 2024, all Danish municipalities had adopted Local Climate Action Plans (LCAPs), focusing on the transition to a climate-neutral and climate-resilient society before 2050.
 The LCAPs focus on introducing measures for climate change mitigation (CCM), climate change adaptation (CCA), and on creating synergies between CCM and CCM as well as enhancing their added value.

 OBJECTIVES

-The overall objective of the LIFE Action for Climate Transition (LIFE ACT) project is to catalyse an accelerated nationwide implementation of the LCAPs through a coherent set of measures to achieve climate neutrality and climate-resilience by 2050 - climate resilience being municipalities’ ability to withstand and cope with the impact of climate change in a sustainable, fair and democratic manner with minimal damage to societal well-being, the economy or the environment.
+The overall objective of the LIFE Action for Climate Transition (LIFE ACT) project is to catalyse an accelerated nationwide implementation of the LCAPs by the municipalities through a coherent set of measures to achieve climate neutrality and climate-resilience by 2050 - climate resilience being municipalities’ ability to withstand and cope with the impact of climate change in a sustainable, fair and democratic manner with minimal damage to societal well-being, the economy or the environment.

 The project’s specific objectives are listed below: